lqc/thinkcspy/source/collections.rst

 so each ``Deck`` object will contain a list of cards as an attribute.

 The following is a class definition for the ``Deck`` class.
-The initialization method creates the attribute ``cards`` and generates the standard set of fifty-two cards:
+The initialization method creates the attribute ``cards`` and generates the standard oack of fifty-two cards:

     .. sourcecode:: python3